ip2location/ip2location-laravel/README.md

 ```
 Route::get('test', 'TestController@lookup');
 ```
 5. Enter the URL <your domain>/public/test and run.
-You should see the information of **8.8.8.8** IP address.

 ## DEPENDENCIES